itsemilyshi/image-gallery/README.md

   - has many: images

 Photo:
-  - belongs to user
+  - belongs to user -- have
-  - has many images attached
+  - has many images attached -- have
-  - boolean for public/private
+  - boolean for public/private -- have
-  - description
+  - description -- have
   - array of tags/key words for searching similar images
   - CUD can only be accessed by the user who the photo belongs to
   - R can be accessed by the user it belongs to, and other users if bool public == true

 Image:
-  - active storage item
+  - active storage item -- have
-  - just kind of attached to Photo
+  - just kind of attached to Photo -- have
   - connect to Cloudinary in the future so I don't have to store this on my local machine because that's dumb for prod

 For bulk upload: